ohmybash/oh-my-bash/plugins/bashmarks/README.md

 - **`BASHMARKS_SDIR`**: This variable contains the path to the file that stores the information of bookmarks of directory names.
 The default path is `~/.sdirs`.
 The old interface `SDIRS` is now deprecated.

+## Configuration

+- `BASHMARKS_SDIR`: This variable contains the path to the file that stores the information of bookmarks of directory names.
+The default path is `~/.sdirs`.
+  The old interface `SDIRS` is now deprecated.

 ## Commands